-Two post-Q4 projects (project went in-service before May 31, 2013 but the transactions was recorded in EEMIS after May 31) with a change in connected load greater than 200 kW had not been metered by the program CSP to determine site-specific annual hours of lighting use, as required by the 2012 TRM.
-These two projects have been recorded as "unverified" for PY4.
-The EM&V CSP is in the process of metering hours and will report verified savings for these two projects in 2014.
+Two post-Q4 projects (project went in-service before May 31, 2013 but the transactions was recorded in EEMIS after May 31) with a change in connected load greater than 200 kW were metered by the program CSP to determine site-specific annual hours of lighting use, as required by the 2012 TRM.
+The verified savings from these projects are included in the EM&V CSP's analysis.